-Application Procedures: College of Professional and Liberal Studies (Day Program)
+Application Procedures: Professional and Liberal Studies Program (Day Program)

-An admissions committee made up of faculty members, student advisers, and admissions representatives reviews applications and makes a determination of admittance, nonadmittance, or wait-list status.
+An admissions committee made up of faculty members and admissions representatives reviews applications and makes a determination of admittance, nonadmittance, or wait-list status.
 Factors affecting the committee's decision include a student's high-school grade point average (GPA), Scholastic Aptitude Test (SAT) or American College Test (ACT) scores, previous college performance, recommendations, interviews, and student essays.

-Students interested in the physician assistant undergraduate major should contact NSU's College of Allied Health, Health Professions Division, at (954) 262-1120.
-Programs in the Health Professions Division may have different general education requirements, transfer policies, and scholarship programs than those in the College of Professional and Liberal Studies.
+Students interested in the physician assistant undergraduate major should contact NSU's College of Allied Health and Nursing, Health Professions Division, at (954) 262-1120.
+Programs in the Health Professions Division may have different general education requirements, transfer policies, and scholarship programs than those in the Professional and Liberal Studies Program.
 Students who enter the Health Professions Division may be affected by these different policies.
 See also the "Dual Admission Program" section in this catalog for further information.

-1. Send a completed application form and the \$35 nonrefundable application fee to this address:
+1. Interested students should send a completed application form and the \$50 nonrefundable application fee to this address: